-Cradlepoint’s NetCloud Service and Coverage Map feature enable businesses and agencies to analyze LTE performance by location and make informed mobile networking decisions
+Cradlepoint’s NetCloud Service and Coverage Map feature enable businesses and agencies to analyze network performance by location and make informed decisions

 Cellular connectivity is what Cradlepoint does best, but connectivity is a two-way street.
-In order to provide a best-in-class Wireless WAN experience, there needs to be a cellular signal (preferably a healthy signal) to connect to and transmit data.
+To provide a best-in-class Wireless WAN (WWAN) experience, there needs to be a cellular signal (preferably a healthy signal) to connect to and transmit data.
 In vehicles, where a router is almost always moving, that signal is ever-changing and potentially dropping out of coverage range.
-Those dropouts or “dead spots” can become very problematic if the user’s mission-critical applications begin suffering interruptions.
+Those dropouts or "dead spots" can become problematic if the user’s mission-critical applications are interrupted.

-- Location Services, which provides a single current location of a router
+- Location Services, which provides the current location of a router

 - Location Tracking, which provides historical locations for a router over a defined period of time